TomasDemesaGenaviaIII/Advanced-Communication-and-Design-Lab-1/README.md

 ## Experiment 2 An introduction to the Telecoms-Trainer 101

 Utilizing block diagrams and hands-on measurements, the Emona Telecoms-Trainer 101 is a modular training platform that teaches the fundamental building blocks of analog communication systems.
 Signals are generated, amplified, added, phase-shifted, and controlled in frequency in real communication systems according to the application.

+## OBJECTIVES
+1. Familiarize with the Telecoms-Trainer 101 analog modules and their functions.
+2. Measure the phase difference between sine and cosine signals using an oscilloscope method.
+3. Demonstrate the Buffer module as an amplifier/driver for different signal sources (sine, speech).
+4. Investigate how the Adder module gain controls affect output amplitude.

+## MATERIALS
+1. Emona Telecoms-Trainer 101 (with power pack)
+2. Dual-channel oscilloscope (≥ 20 MHz recommended)
+3. Two oscilloscope probes/leads (Ch.1 and Ch.2)
+4. Patch leads (banana/patch cords as provided by Emona kit)
+5. Headphones (stereo) — for Buffer/Speech section

+## CONCEPTS